dslucia/nginxworkshopprep/README.md

 ### Navigate to https://udf.f5.com/ and select ```Non-F5 Users```
 ![Non F5](images/udfloginnonf5.png "clever alt text")

 If this is your first time using UDF, you should have an email with a temporary password.
-Use that to login to UDF, but this will *not be the password to the VMs in the class!*.
+Use that to login to UDF, but this will *not be the password to the VMs in the class!* This email does sometimes end up in spam.

+   * From: `noreply@registration.udf.f5.com`
+   * Subj: **Welcome to F5's Unified Demonstration Framework**

 ### If you already have an account but you can't remember your password, simply reset it using your corporate email that you used to register for the workshop.
 ![Non F5](images/udfloginreset.png "happens to the best of us")